NASHG80/NASHG80/README.md

 - 👀 I’m interested in coding,research and learning
 - 🌱 I’m currently learning web dev
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me email:gonsalvesnash80@gmail.com
+- 📫 Reach me by email:gonsalvesnash80@gmail.com
-- ⚡ Fun fact: I am a Human from Earth
+- ⚡ Eat Sleep Code!

 <!---
 NASHG80/NASHG80 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.